Back to Previous Page

 By Car

-Woburn Safari Park is located between Milton Keynes and Luton, just off the M1 at junction 13; follow the tourist signs from there, or from the A5.
+Woburn Safari Park is located between Milton Keynes and Luton, just off the M1 at junction 13; follow the brown tourist signs.

 From London & M25: